Black-billed magpie: Vocalizations

 The vocalizations of the black-billed magpie consist of a number of calls variously described as tweets, coos, purrs, shrills and squawks, but the most common is an alarm call, called a chatter, that is described as a ka-ka-ka-ka, sometimes preceded with a skah-skah.
-This call is very different from that of the Eurasian magpie and is similar to that of the yellow-billed magpie.
+This call is very different from that of the Eurasian magpie, but is similar to that of the yellow-billed magpie.
 At least one black-billed magpie, living with humans, has learned to imitate human speech.

 Distribution and habitat

 Black-billed magpies are generally non-migratory, however some winter movement does occur.
 While the exact reason for these movements is unknown, it is thought to be a result of postbreeding dispersal and a subsequent return to their nesting sites.
-This species ranges from coastal southern Alaska, southwest Yukon Territory, central British Columbia, Alberta, Saskatchewan, and Manitoba in the north, through the Rocky Mountains down south to all the Rocky Mountain states including New Mexico, Colorado, Utah, Wyoming, Idaho, and some bordering states as well.
+This species ranges from coastal southern Alaska, southwest Yukon Territory, central British Columbia, Alberta, Saskatchewan, Manitoba, and northwestern Ontario in the north, through the Rocky Mountains down south to all the Rocky Mountain states including New Mexico, Colorado, Utah, Wyoming, Idaho, and some bordering states as well.
 The range can extend as far east as northern Minnesota and Iowa, with casual records in northern Wisconsin and upper Michigan, but is thought to be limited further east and south by high temperature and humidity.
 The species is absent in California west of the Cascades and Sierra Nevada ranges, where it is replaced by the yellow-billed magpie.

 During the breeding season the preferred habitat is riparian areas with thickets.
 The predilection for open habitats with clumps of trees means that the species lives in meadows and suburbs.
 Outside the breeding season, magpies can be found in their breeding habitat but also near feedlots, grain elevators, landfills, and around barns and houses.